nitgarg99/Morseapp/README.md

 ## To Do:

-* User auth uses patch-up code, fix for scalability (located in signup class)
+* User auth uses patch-up code, fix for scalability (auth code in signup class)

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).